trolund/mbse-drone-collaboration-simulation/README.md

     pip3 install pygame==2.1.3.dev8 pygame_gui dependency_injector configparser scikit-learn sklearn numpy pandas matplotlib pandas

+## Using the UI

+By pressing "U" will zoom in
+by pressing "D" will zoom out

 ## Config

 The main config file **config.ini** contains all the global parameters. the file is grouped by sections '[section]'.